ddeeddii/tboi_blackjack_dealer/README.md

 # TBOI Blackjack Dealer
-    Adds a blackjack dealer to The Binding Of Isaac: Repentance's arcade rooms
+ Adds a blackjack dealer to The Binding of Isaac: Repentance's arcade rooms